autosome-ru/MixALime/README.md

 > mixalime --help
 ```

 We believe that the help section of **MixALime** covers its functionality well enough.
 Furthermore, the package arrives with a small demo dataset included and an easy-to-follow instruction in the abovementioned help section.
-Furthermore, note that all commands avaliable **MixALime**'s command-line interface have their own `help` page too, e.g.:
+Furthermore, note that all commands avaliable in **MixALime**'s command-line interface have their own `help` page too, e.g.:
 ```
 > mixalime fit --help
 ```